So, you’re curious about what type of training we do at Bang Fitness. Curiosity is good. We like that.

 Since then, she has never looked back, embracing a career as a Strength Coach at Bang Fitness.
 A naturally curious and driven individual, Lauren has integrated her studies in Fitness and Lifestyle Management and Kinesiology with her personal experience to hone a unique skill set that gets people stronger, moving and feeling better.

-A strong foundation in biomechanics and Functional Movement Systems (level I) make movement quality a coaching priority for Lauren.
+A strong foundation in biomechanics, movement screening through Functional Movement Systems and kettlebell training through SFG make movement quality a coaching priority for Lauren.
 She believes in training programs that make clean, strong movement the default setting for clients, while ensuring its attainable for everyone by communicating clearly and fostering self efficacy.
 The height of a pyramid is only limited by the size of its base – a solid foundation of movement makes for big goals and big achievements.

 Steve Vrbancic: Strength and Conditioning Coach